Havard03/spotr/README.md

 1. Got to <a href="https://developer.spotify.com/dashboard/">Spotify dashboard</a> and register an app

-2. In options, set callback URI to "https://www.google.com/"
+2. In options, set Redirect URIs to "https://www.google.com/"

 3. Clone repo, cd into folder, and run install script (python3 install.py)

-4. Follow instructions in script
+4. Follow instructions in script (paste in client-id and client-secret from spotify application when prompted)

 5. Run spotr in terminal and enjoy